dotnet/AspNetCore.Docs/aspnetcore/blazor/components/data-binding.md

 The `OnInput1` event handler in the preceding code updates the value of `inputValue` to `Too long!` after a fourth character is provided.
 However, the event handler doesn't prevent additional characters from being added to the `<input>` element that aren't reflected in the underlying value of `inputValue`, which remains `Too long!`.
 The preceding example is only capable of one-way data binding.

 The reason for this behavior is that Blazor isn't aware that your code intends to modify the value of `inputValue` in the event handler.
-Blazor doesn't try to force the Document Object Model (DOM) and the .NET side to match unless they are bound with `@bind` syntax.
-In earlier versions of Blazor, this problem was addressed by binding (`@bind`) to a property and controlling the value with the property's setter.
+Blazor doesn't try to force Document Object Model (DOM) element values and the .NET variable values to match unless they're bound with `@bind` syntax.
+In earlier versions of Blazor, this problem was addressed by binding to a property and controlling the value with the property's setter.
 In ASP.NET Core 7.0 or later, new `@bind:get`/`@bind:set` modifier syntax is used to implement two-way data binding, as the next example demonstrates.

 <span aria-hidden="true">✔️</span><span class="visually-hidden">Supported:</span> Consider the following correct approach using `@bind:get`/`@bind:set`: